ROCm/ROCm.github.io/hardware.md

 ##### Supported CPU

 ROCm Platform leverages modern CPUs supporting PCI Express 3.0 or greater, exploiting advanced capabilities including PCIe Atomics (Fetch and Add, Compare and Swap, Unconditional Swap, AtomicOp Completion).
-To find out more; https://github.com/RadeonOpenCompute/RadeonOpenCompute.github.io/blob/master/ROCmPCIeFeatures.md
+To find out more; [PCIe Atomics and Large Bar Overview](/ROCmPCIeFeatures.md)

 To support ROCm programming model, the GPUs are installed in PCIe slots with PCI Express 3.0 or higher capabilities with transfer rates of 8.0 GT/s in either x16 or x8 lanes.
 The system configuration can have the PCIe slots directly on CPU’s root port or a PCIe switch port.
 The CPU root must indicate PCIe AtomicOp Completion capabilities and any intermediate switch must indicate PCIe AtomicOp Routing capabilities.